mesg-foundation/js-sdk/src/doc.md

 ```bash
 mesg-core service deploy {{repository}}
 ```
-{{else}}Download the source code of this service, and then in the service's folder, run the following command:
+{{else}}Download the source code of this service, and then in the service's directory, run the following command:
 ```bash
 mesg-core service deploy
 ```